hadiranweb/pema-platform-rust/readme.md

-## PEMA Platform Setup Guide (No Installer Version)
+## PEMA Platform Setup Guide

-This guide provides instructions for setting up the PEMA Platform on your server using the `no-installer-version` branch.
+This guide provides instructions for setting up the PEMA Platform on your server.
 It includes an automated setup script for server configurations and detailed steps for building and running the application.

 ### 1. Project Architecture Overview